 “That Holy Thing” by Kirstin Jeffrey Johnson

-They all were looking for a king—George MacDonald, hymn, “That Holy Thing”
+They all were looking for a king to slay their foes and lift them high; Thou cam’st, a little baby thing That made a woman cry. —George MacDonald, hymn, “That Holy Thing”

 The bone-chilling sea-damp is what I remember most from our first Christmas Eve service in Scotland.
 That, and the singing.

 Romantic on paper: a fishing village, an ancient stone church, the bells . . . but reality included huddling together for warmth.
 As we shivered the congregation rose for a hymn new only to us: “That Holy Thing.”

 “That Holy Thing” is not a typical Christmas carol; MacDonald reminds us that holy is not comfortable, let alone predictable.
 We want holiness to sweep away all ills and be cozy and Christmasy too.
 But holy does not avoid pain or difficulty, even while making way for good.
 It facilitates vulnerability; it usurps assumptions; it invites—sometimes even causes—tears.

 Here is real flesh-and-blood, breaking forth via real sweat-and-tears, into this real dust-and-mud world of his own Triune making.
 Kirstin Jeffrey Johnson

 The Child comes and instead sweeps away our ideas of triumph.
 A “little baby thing,” the long-awaited Messiah is born into a low-income, scandal-threatened, displaced family.
 This seed of royal lineage is destined to become a border-crossing refugee before he is old enough for school.
 Instead of conquering the opposition and asserting the rights of his people, he arrives as a helpless infant that makes a woman cry.